zachdwight/LLM_Training_Prep_3Step/README.md

-# Molecular Diagnostics Chatbot Data Generator
+# Automated Chatbot Data Generator

-This repository provides a two-stage Python pipeline to help you create a high-quality dataset for fine-tuning a Large Language Model (LLM) on the content of a PDF textbook, specifically tailored for molecular diagnostics.
+This repository provides a two-stage Python pipeline to help you create a high-quality dataset for fine-tuning a Large Language Model (LLM) on the content of a PDF textbook, our example being molecular diagnostics.
 This approach leverages a local, smaller LLM for initial suggestions and a more powerful LLM (via API or a larger local model) for refining those suggestions into a structured, fine-tuning-ready format.

 ---